wcchoi/go-wasm-pdfcpu/article.md

 ```

-If we run it, we can see the console.log in `fs.readFile` sucessfully report the content bytes of the test file, but we get another cryptic exception:
+If we run it, we can see the `console.log` call in `fs.readFile` sucessfully report the content bytes of the test file, but we get another cryptic exception:
 ```
 Uncaught (in promise) TypeError: Reflect.get called on non-object
     at Object.get (<anonymous>)